Wills & Estates

 Step 1 – Contact us for information about our fixed pricing and to access our online Estate Planning Questionnaire.

-Step 2 – Complete our online Estate Planning Questionnaire (and receive a 10% discount!).
+Step 2 – Complete our online Estate Planning Questionnaire.

-Step 4 – We meet with you to answer your questions, provide you with advice, make any necessary amendments to your documents, and if all is in order, sign your will and/or enduring power of attorney that day.
+Step 4 – Our estate planning lawyers will meet with you to answer your questions, provide you with advice.
+Often, clients are able to sign their will and/or enduring power of attorney that day.

-If your will is more complex, sometimes a number of appointments or telephone calls are required to finalise your will.
+If your will is more complex, sometimes a number of appointments or telephone calls are required to finalise your estate planning documents.
 We will discuss this with you.

 If more convenient, our lawyers are happy to visit you in your home.